Zootermopsis nevadensis: Male fertility

 Among gene families with a significant expansion, four of them exhibit overexpression on fertile males and they are linked to male spermatogenesis or cellular division: Kelch-like proteins 10 (KLHL10) and Seven-in-abstenia (SINA).
 The codified proteins are associated with E3-ubiquitine-ligase complex implicated in espermatide proteins degradation.
 There are other gene families which are not expanded but shows a differential expression pattern among developmental stages and castes.
 Collectively, the data suggest an expanded role around spermatogenesis regulation and termite evolution.

 Male termites complete gamete maturation after their moult.
 Male Z. nevadensis mate repeatedly during the mature stage and need to increase sperm production.
 Moreover, males activate and deactivate their testes cyclically.

 Chemoperception

-Z. nevadensis shows expansion on genes implied in chemical communication, a crucial component in insects societies.
+Zootermopsis nevadensis shows expansion on genes implied in chemical communication, a crucial component in insects societies.
 It has approximately 280 functional chemoreceptor genes.
 This number is over the average of insects, but intermediate among ants or bees.

 Although the total number of genes is comparable, its distribution within different gene families diverge from what has been observed in Hymenoptera.